sous-chefs/kafka/README.md

 # Attributes
 The attributes are logically divided into different sections according to the configuration of a Kafka broker.
-Not really sure if this is common for Chef cookbooks, but in my opinion it makes things a lot clearer and it's easier to see which attributes belong where.
+Not really sure if this is common for Chef cookbooks, but in my opinion it makes things a lot clearer.

 ## General attributes
 * kafka.version - The Kafka version install and use.